ThomasJScott3/Homework1/README.md

 * What has been the business impact of this company so far?

 -The company has over 5 million users so far.
+The number of users on the platform actually surged by more than 60% during the pandemic.
+As such, it can be noted that the impact of the company has been significant to say the least.
+While the number of users on Stash pales in comparison to that of RobinHood, the number of users at this time is still significant.
+Stash does have interal data which is prommising.
+According to reports, users on the platform have been flocking to IRAs and Roth IRAs.
+The average age of a stash user is 30.
+In addition, the average income is $50,000 per year.
+These users have been flocking to custodial accounts due to the volitility surrounding COVID as well as historic stock market highs.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

 -By their own assertion, the people behind Stash think things are going swimingly.
 The indicators of success that they note in their blog are the ever-expanding features.
 They boast faster access to funds as well as a larger selection of ETFs and other assets.
+One key metric that is used in this space is the average annualized return.
+Stash has tools to help measure this, but I was unable to find a specific number with regard to the average annualized return for the app's users.
+Acorns, for what it's worth has an average annualized return of 3.49%.

 * How is your company performing relative to competitors in the same domain?